Bike/hominy/compile-load-semantics.md

 # Marshaling

-With few exceptions (continuations are the only standard thing I can think of, but that could be doable), all objects in Burke can be _marshaled_ and then _unmarshaled_ to form _similar_ objects.
+With few exceptions (continuations are the only standard thing I can think of, but that could be doable), all objects in Hominy can be _marshaled_ and then _unmarshaled_ to form _similar_ objects.
 Marshaling is the process of serializing objects into sequences which can be e.g. written to files, and unmarshaling the process of deserializing them back into objects.
 The standard requires a marshaling format using eight-bit bytes, but other formats may be provided by implementations.

 Marshaling and unmarshaling can be modified by linking.
 Linking allows some objects accessible in the original marshaling context to be replaced in the later unmarshaled object by counterparts in the unmarshaling context, outside the unmarshaled object.

 ## Similarity

 In order to rigorously define what marshaling does, a _similarity_ predicate is defined.
-Similarity is not an accessible applicative because it may apply to objects in different Burke images, and is in general uncomputable as described below.
+Similarity is not an accessible applicative because it may apply to objects in different Hominy images, and is in general uncomputable as described below.
 Unmarshaling a marshaled object produces an object that is _similar_ to the original, but not necessarily `eq?` or `equal?`, even if these processes took place in the same image.
 Similarity is intended to be strictly defined enough that most uses of an object will behave identically, and roughly speaking, similar objects will be about `equal?`.

 (Kernel defines `equal?` in terms of external representations.
 In my view, this is lazy and should not be done.)